open-telemetry/oteps/text/0005-global-init.md

-The explicit initializer method should take independent `Tracer` and `Meter` factories (e.g., `opentelemetry.Init(TracerFactory, MeterFactory)`), factories because they facility explicitly named `Tracer` and `Meter` instances.
+The explicit initializer method should take independent `Tracer` and `Meter` factories (e.g., `opentelemetry.Init(TracerFactory, MeterFactory)`), factories because they construct explicitly named `Tracer` and `Meter` instances.
 The SDK must not be installed more than once.
 After the first SDK installed, subsequent calls to the explicit initializer shall log console warnings but not replace the